 Today, the two foxes enjoy playing with one another and sun bathing on their log enrichment compounds.
 They have been seen together on multiple occasions rubbing noses, almost as if they are kissing.

-Zoe and Frodo also recently moved into a new, permanent closure at Tierart in July 2018.
+Zoe and Frodo recently moved into a new, permanent enclosure at TIERART Wild Animal Sanctuary in July 2018.
 They love exploring every inch of their new home, especially hiding in the rock bed, and playing in their small pond!